OSMLatam/OSM-Notes-Ingestion/docs/WMS_Guide.md

 ## Overview

-The WMS (Web Map Service) component of the OSM-Notes-profile project provides a map service that displays the location of open and closed OSM notes.
+The WMS (Web Map Service) component of the OSM-Notes-Ingestion project provides a map service that displays the location of open and closed OSM notes.
 This service allows mappers to visualize note activity geographically, helping identify areas that need attention or have been recently processed.